AlfredoRoca/alfredoroca.github.com/_posts/Windows/2015-10-06-Create-a-photo-video-with-music.md

 ---
 layout: post
-title: ""
+title: "How to create a photo video with music"
 description: ""
-category: []
+category: [windows, video]
 tags: []
 ---
 {% include JB/setup %}

-#HOW TO CREATE A PHOTO VIDEO WITH MUSIC

 1. Music